-The model used for simulations in the third section of this paper is given and briefly described below.
+The model used for simulations in Section 3 is given and briefly described below.
 To conserve space, we do not review the individual and firm optimization problems that underlie the behavioral equations and, instead, refer the reader to Bernanke, Gertler, and Gilchrist (forthcoming) for details.
 What we present here is the log-linearized versions of the model equations that were used in the simulations.
 Except for the addition of an exogenous bubble in the asset price, the model is essentially the same as in BGG.
-The only other significant differences are that we use Gali and Gertler's (forthcoming) variant of the new Keynesian Phillips curve and that we calibrate the wealth effects on consumption to match the evidence presented by Ludvigson and Steindel (1999).
+The only other significant differences are that we use Gali and Gertler's variant of the new Kevnesian Phillips curve and that we calibrate the wealth effects on consumption to match the evidence presented by Ludvigson and Steindel.

 Throughout, we follow the convention of writing steady-state levels of the variables in upper case and log-deviations from the steady state in lower case.
-Greek letters and lower-case Roman letters without subscripts denote fixed parameters, and subscripts denote time periods.
-The expectation given information known as of period s of the value of variable s in period s is written s in s and s in period s of the value of variable s in period s is written s in s and s in s in s in s and s in s in
+Greek letters and lower case Roman letters without subscripts denote fixed parameters, and subscripts denote time periods.
+The expectation given information known as of period [equa in text] of the value of variable $\chi$ in period r is written $E_s \chi_r$ .